aangelone2/byp-cpp/README.md

-The `parser` object contains an internal `logger`, accessed through the `lgr()` method, which can be set and used to log the parsing of key-value pairs.
+The `parser` object contains an internal `logger`, accessed through the `lgr()` method, which can be set and used to log the parsing of key-value pairs (using the formatting options discussed above).

 ```cpp
 #include "byp-cpp/parser.hpp"